cisagov/cyber.dhs.gov/pages/guide.md

 Where preloading directly is infeasible (for example, when HTTP is only served on subdomains, not on the 'www' of the base domain or at the domain root directly), you should include domains to preload in your Agency Plan of Action and DHS will coordinate the preloading with the [DotGov program](https://home.dotgov.gov/).

-#### Does the Directive require email authentication checks before mail delivery?
-BOD 18-01 requires email authentication be performed by *sending* domains.
-Evaluating inbound email against the sending domain's SPF/DKIM/DMARC records are **strongly recommended**, but not explicitly required.

-#### Does the Directive require the use of DKIM?
-BOD 18-01 requires federal agencies to set a DMARC policy of `p=reject`, which can be achieved without the use of DKIM.
-However, doing so is ultimately a policy decision for your organization to decide upon.

 #### What process should be followed in order to implement email authentication?
 For all second-level domains and all mail-sending hosts generally, make a plan to implement [SPF](/intro#spf--dkim), [DKIM](/intro/#spf--dkim) (mail-senders only), and [DMARC](/intro/#dmarc), **with a goal of setting** `p=reject` **on all second-level domains**.